 I believe the absence of such spaces is one of the reasons Western sanghas and Buddhist organizations often inadvertently replicate the very social inequalities, power dynamics, and abuses that engaged Buddhism seeks to heal.
 Similarly, the lack of spiritual worldview, embodied practices, and ethical guidelines are the reason why radical political spaces can often recreate the supremacy culture they purport to challenge.

-I’m honored and excited to share this newsletter with you.
-If you’re seeking a space to explore the intersection of dharma and social change, I invite you to join me.
+I’m honored and so excited to share this newsletter with you.
+If you’re seeking a space to explore the intersection of dharma and social change, come join me!